AnWeber/httpyac/examples/README.md

 #### Intellij Script

 Intellij Scripts are supported.
-An Http client and response object corresponding to the interface is created and are available in the script.
+An [Http client]((https://www.jetbrains.com/help/idea/http-client-reference.html)) and [response](https://www.jetbrains.com/help/idea/http-response-reference.html) object corresponding to the interface is created and are available in the script.
 Possibly the behavior (order of test execution, not described internal Api, ...) is not completely identical, to Intellij Execution.
-If needed, please let us know.
+If needed, please let me know.

 ```
 GET https://www.google.de?q={{$uuid}}